Mindset // Weekly Mindset

 The most critical execution happens in the quiet moments.
 The draft submitted on time.
 The handoff prepared before it's requested.
 The quality check that didn't have to happen, but did.
 Craig Reynolds wasn't discovered; he was revealed.
 He had been doing his job every day in practice, in the weight room, on the scout team—long before the stadium lights turned on.
 The arena respects those who win, but it only gives you the chance if you put in the work when the stands are empty.

-The Pistons didn't beat the Lakers because they were better individuals.
+“The Pistons didn't beat the Lakers because they were better individuals.
 They beat them because they were a chain that held.
-Every link carrying its load.
-Every link trusting the one next to it.
+Our warfighters are counting on the chain.
+Hold your link.
+Set the pace.
+Lead the way.
+Never Yield.”

 Earn the Dust